 As before, any information about a homeless child’s or youth’s living situation must be protected as required by applicable privacy laws, including but not limited to 42 U.S.C. §11432(g)(3)(G) and the Family Educational Rights and Privacy Act (FERPA).
 Parents of homeless students will be made aware of school-based data sharing, which is allowable under FERPA, through the intake process at TCP.

 OSSE will continue to support each LEA’s designated homeless liaisons to ensure that homeless students receive timely support.
 As we transition to the Every Student Succeeds Act (ESSA), it is important to note that ESSA emphasizes that the liaison must be able to carry out his or her legal duties.
 Of equal importance, we encourage you to instruct school-based staff to consult with their liaison before approaching any newly identified students, in order to ensure that outreach is conducted sensitively and without stigma.
 This will help LEAs develop and sustain school climates in which homeless families and students can seek support.

-Related Content: Education of Homeless Children and Youth Program
+Related Content: Homeless Education Program